groboclown/whimbrel/docs/contract.md

 #### Workflow is queued:

 1. workflow table is inserted with initial data.

 #### Activity is queued:

 1. Activities are added to activity table.
 Multiple are added only in the case of parallel jobs.
 State is "pending".
 1. All activities queued (up to a maximum limit) are launched as new docker images specific to that activity.
 Those that are queued have their state set to "queued", all others to "pending" when the activity is inserted.  actual docker tasks are launched *after* the values are all inserted.

 #### Activity is started (run in docker task):

 1. Check the workflow entry to see if it's "running", and stops if it is something else.
 Maybe set activity info as well.
 1. Set activity state to "running" and set the start date.
 1. Start a heartbeat thread to set the heartbeat date on the object.

 #### Activity stops with error (run in docker task):

 1. Caught failures set the workflow state and activity state.
    Could be done by the wrapping shell script that launched the process.

 #### Activity stops successfully (run in docker task):

 1. explicitly decrement the activity counter when the counter is set to the expected value.
 If the value is 0, then that means there aren't additional activities in the current parallel runs, and the next activity steps can be run.
 1. If the count is greater than 0, query for activities that are pending, and set the first activity state to "queued" if the value is "pending"; if that fails, then someone else picked that activity up, so move to the next activity in the list and try again.
 If the update was successful, launch a new docker task to run that activity.

 #### Heartbeat Listener:

-  1. Something that runs at a sheduled interval checks the workflow state.
+1. Something that runs at a scheduled interval checks the workflow state.
 1. For each failed or completed workflow, the activities that are pending will be changed to "never started" (or something).
 1. For each "running" activity whose heartbeat is too long ago, mark it as "unresponsive" and fail the workflow.